The Benefits of Reishi Mushroom

 Reishi and Sleep

 Reishi helps you to chill out.
-In traditional Chinese medicine it is used as an antidote to insomnia[*].
 It’s not like kava and won’t make you drowsy (it’s a non-sedative).
-In Western research, preliminary studies in rats showed an increased total sleep time[*].
-Chronic use seems to show more promise than just drinking it once or twice.
+When consumed in continuous, small doses, reishi may help to support the body’s sleep cycles.
+Personally, I've found that daily use seems to show more promise than just drinking it once or twice.

 Reishi and Stress